-For many registries there is a de-facto separation of the policy setting and the evaluation of the policy that takes place at implementation.
-Splitting those roles can expose instances where policies lack of clarity, which provides helpful feedback to allow those policies to be improved.
-In addition, this separation prevents the risks of the policy evaluation from being burdened with (perceptions of) favoritism and unfairness.
+When a registries is established, a policy is set for the addition of new entries and the updating of existing entries.
+While making additions and modifications, the registry operator may expose instances where policies lack of clarity.
+When this occurs, the registry operator should provide helpful feedback to allow those policies to be improved.
+In addition, the registry operator not being involved in establishing registry policy avoids the risks associated with (perceptions of) favoritism and unfairness.